Bordetella bronchiseptica: Veterinary pathogenesis

 In veterinary medicine, B. bronchiseptica leads to a range of pathologies in different hosts.
 It is a serious disease of dogs, pigs, and rabbits, and has been seen in cats, horses, and seals.
 A PCR test for the pathogen exists.

 In pigs, B. bronchiseptica and Pasteurella multocida act synergistically to cause atrophic rhinitis, a disease resulting in arrested growth and distortion of the turbinates in the nasal terminus (snout).

 In dogs, B. bronchiseptica causes acute tracheobronchitis, which typically has a harsh, honking cough.
 Kennel cough can also be caused by canine adenovirus-2 or canine parainfluenza virus or a combination of pathogens.

 In rabbits, B. bronchiseptica is often found in the nasal tract.
 It is often assumed to cause a nearly asymptomatic infection known as snuffles, but the causative agent for that disease is Pasteurella multocida; B. bronchiseptica often co-infects the nasal passage at the same time.

 Cats infected with B. bronchiseptica have been seen with tracheobronchitis, conjunctivitis, and rhinitis (upper respiratory tract infection - URI), mandibular lymphadenopathy, and pneumonia.
 However, URI in cats can also be caused by herpesvirus, calicivirus, Mycoplasma species, or Chlamydia psittaci.
 An intranasal vaccine exists for cats.

 Outbreaks

 2022 outbreak

-In late 2022, together with the H3N2 strain of canine influenza and other respiratory pathogens, Bordetella bronchiseptica experienced a surge in canine infections.
+In late 2022, together with the H3N2 strain of canine influenza and other respiratory pathogens, B. bronchiseptica experienced a surge in canine infections.
 This was partially due to increased human travel and reopened offices following the relaxation of COVID-19 pandemic public health measures, leading to large numbers of dogs being placed together in kennels and doggy day care centers.
-Changing pet ownership behaviors also led to overcrowded animal shelters,after the pandemic.
+Changing pet ownership behaviors also led to overcrowded animal shelters, after the pandemic.

+Culture

+B. bronchiseptica grows readily on Regan-lowe agar.
+It can be differentiated from the causative agents of whooping cough due to its rapid urease production.